United States Marine Hospital (Louisville, Kentucky): Marine Hospital

-The U.S. Marine Hospital opened in 1852.
 The patients at the Louisville Marine Hospital were usually victims of disease, temperature extremes, and mechanical deficiencies of the era's naval technology.
 During the American Civil War, along with Jefferson General Hospital, it formed the foundation of Louisville health care for wounded soldiers, both Union and captured Confederates.
 It is believed that a third of the total patients were black.
-During World War I the hospital cared for many amputees injured in the war.
-During the 1930s, it served as housing for nurses and doctors of nearby hospitals.
-The hospital closed in 1933.
+However, the hospital closed in 1863.
+It reopened in 1869 and was operated by the Sisters of Mercy as a Class II hospital.